WardLT/applied-ai-for-materials/optimal-experimental-design/assignment/assignment.md

 1. Use the `get_search_space` function to create a series of points to be sampled
 2. Select the best points to query with the optimizer
-3. Evaluate the energy of the best points using `evaluate_energy`
+3. Evaluate the energy of the best points using `evaluate_energy` so that the results are more accurate, with reasonable sacrifice in efficiency
 4. Add the best points and new energies to the training set of the optimizer

-Run the loop 64 times to try to find the lowest energy conformer.
+Run the loop 32 times to try to find the lowest energy conformer.
 This may take a half hour.

 - Plot the energy of each sampled point as a function of step.
 Describe the energies of the conformers compared to that of the one produced by OpenBabel ($E = -660.57$ Ha)